Bien-Nguyen/github-slideshow/_posts/0000-01-02-Bien-Nguyen.md

 layout: slide
 title: "Welcome to Bien's slide!"
 ---
-This is Bien Nguyen's slide
+This is Bien Nguyen's awesome  slide
 Use the left arrow to go back!